EmilyFabulous

 My Favorite Dehydrator

-I have a Nesco dehydrator that I use all the time.
-I’ve had it for quite a few years and it is still as good as the day I got it.
-It’s pretty lightweight and is easy to clean...you can put the trays in the dishwasher!
 The only negative I can think of is that it does take up some space because it’s bulky.
 There are quite a few options for dehydrators out there, some are even bigger if you want to dehydrate a ton of food at once.
 The one shown below is a great beginner option.

-The Best Cherry Pitter
+The Best and Easiest Cherry Pitter Tool

 I have tried a few different cherry pitters and this one is definitely my favorite.
 Handheld cherry pitters work, of course, but they take longer to pit 2 pounds of cherries and your hand will most likely be sore after a while.
-The cherry pitter shown below only does one cherry at a time, but it goes much faster and the pits fall into the bin below for easier cleanup.
-In my opinion, it's worth every penny if you like fresh cherries.

-dehydrated cherries in a bowl and fresh cherries on the side
+dehydrated cherries in a bowl

 Dehydrated Cherries

-Learn how to make Dehydrated Cherries with this easy guide to use for a healthy snack or to add to baked goods and more.
+Learn how to make Dehydrated Cherries with this easy guide to use for a snack or to add to baked goods and more.

-5 from 18 votes
+5 from 44 votes

-Print Pin Rate
+Print Pin Rate Save Recipe Recipe Saved!

-Prep Time: 10 minutes
+Prep Time: 10 minutes minutes

-Cook Time: 8 hours
+Cook Time: 8 hours hours

-Total Time: 8 hours 10 minutes
+Total Time: 8 hours hours 10 minutes minutes

 Servings: 2 cups